Welcome

 During your appointment at the Embassy, you initially only pay the fee for notarizing your signature(s) and for notarizing the copies of the supporting documents.
 You may pay the fee in cash in US-Dollars at the current exchange rate or with credit card (Visa or Mastercard, the amount will be charged in Euros):

 A certificate about the validity of the name declaration can be ordered, which is recommended for future passport applications.
-The fee for the issuance is set by each Registrar’s Office individually and is normally 12.00 EUR each.
+The fee for the issuance is set by each Registrar’s Office individually.

 How long will it take to process the name declaration?